williamtran29/document-qa/README.md

 - Replace `document-qa` with your preferred environment name.
 - Ensure `requirements.txt` is up to date with all necessary dependencies.
+- If the app doesn’t automatically create a vectorstore folder, please create it manually

 That's it!
 Your project should now be running on your local machine.